Optimizing Multi-Modality Trackers via Significance-Regularized Tuning: Proposed Method

-We regularize the learning process by previously discussed sensitivity metrics to derive enhanced trackers.
-To align with the unified regularization tuning, we rank both the operation-wise prior sensitivity and parameter-wise transfer sensitivity, and then normalize them within the continuous range of $[0,1]$.
-To harmonize these two sensitivities, we devise a dynamic linear schedule to adjust their weighted combination.
-At the beginning of training, prior sensitivity plays a dominant role, contributing a weight of $\kappa$ (where $\kappa \in [0,1]$).
-As training progresses, the influence of transfer sensitivity gradually increases, reaching the same weight $\kappa$ by the end.
+We regularize the learning process by previously discussed significance metrics to derive enhanced multi-modality trackers.
+To align with the unified regularization tuning, we rank both the operation-wise prior significance and parameter-wise transfer significance, and then normalize them within the continuous range of $[0,1]$.
+To harmonize these two parameter significance, we devise a dynamic linear schedule to adjust their weighted combination.
+At the beginning of training, prior significance plays a dominant role, contributing a weight of $\kappa$ (where $\kappa \in [0,1]$).
+As training progresses, the influence of transfer significance gradually increases, reaching the same weight $\kappa$ by the end.
 This ensures that the model initially focuses on retaining pre-trained knowledge and progressively shifts to emphasize training stability.
-Formally, at each training step $t$, the combined sensitivity is updated as follows:
+Formally, at each training step $i$, the combined parameter significance is updated as follows:

 where $\theta_n \in \theta^j$, $T$ is the total number of training steps.
-Finally, we normalize this joint sensitivity within the range of $s_n \in [0,0.99]$.
-To this end, during the training process, parameters that are excessively updated will be penalized based on their sensitivity:
+Finally, we normalize this joint significance within the range of $s_n \in [0,0.99]$.
+To this end, during the training process, parameters that are excessively updated will be penalized based on their significance:

 where $\alpha$ is the learning rate.
-This formulation suggests that more sensitive parameters should retain their previous states to a greater extent, to avoid oscillations or over-adjustments.
-The detailed regularization tuning process is given in Algorithm.\ref{alg:mst}.
-We set the sensitivity harmony coefficient $\kappa=0.6$ in our experiments.
-Further comprehensive analysis can be found in Tab.~\ref{tab:coefficient}.
+This formulation suggests that more significant/sensitive parameters should retain their previous states to a greater extent, to avoid oscillations or over-adjustments.

+The detailed regularization tuning process is given in Algorithm \ref{alg:mst}.
+We set the significance harmony coefficient $\kappa=0.6$ in our experiments.
+Further comprehensive analysis can be found in Table~\ref{tab:coefficient}.

+\textbf{\textit{Discussion.}} Unlike prior works that rely on static ``sensitivity'' to rank parameters for sparse tuning, SRFT introduces a fundamentally distinct notion of ``significance'' — a hybrid, dynamic estimate combining pre-trained Fisher eigen-structure and instantaneous gradient sparsity.
+Instead of selecting the most sensitive parameters for exclusive updating, SRFT prioritizes penalizing them to suppress excessive updates, without structural constraints or discontinuous optimization.
+This regularization-centric design yields a smooth, adaptive update path tailored for cross-modal transfer, diverging from existing sparsity- or retention-oriented approaches. \textit{Additional comparative experiments can be found in \textbf{Appendix~\ref{sec:a-3}}.}